-Public acceptance and stakeholder involvement ties rural communities together, and nonprofits, state and federal agencies and universities can be important technical and funding partners.
 Trust, buy-in, and ongoing communication between landowners, neighbors, ranch employees, agency personnel, non-profit staff and funders are necessary for success.
 In the case of carcass drop off locations, producers often worry about the appearance of negligent husbandry if they are using the site frequently.
-Anonymous pick ups and drop offs can be an important way to increase producer use of the site, and maintaining trust and anonymity of producers is critical for success.
-Removing ear tags from livestock and adding wood panels to the sides of the dump trailer can improve anonymity.
+Anonymous pick ups and drop offs can be an important way to increase use of the site, and maintaining trust and anonymity of producers is critical for success.
+Removing ear tags from livestock and adding wood panels to the sides of the dump trailer can improve anonymity and increase producer willingness to use the service.